Food Security Initiative

 The Clarkston Community Food Co-operative

 The mission of the Clarkston Community Food Co-operative is to be a source of nutritious food for low-income Clarkston residents and to build intercultural relationships and a stronger community around food.
 Co-op members receive food twice a month from the Atlanta Community Food Bank and other local food organizations.
 In exchange, members commit to volunteer in the food program.
-If you are interested in joining the co-op, please email Myriam Dormer at email@example.com.
+If you are interested in joining the co-op, please email Katie at email@example.com.
 An application and interview are required to join the co-op.